Dolly Parton’s Imagination Library – Year In Review

 After months of review and consultation with community sponsors and parents, a decision was made to introduce soft cover books for the older age groups in the Imagination Library.
 While offering the same quality of books, the move will decrease the overall cost to communities by at least 15% and maybe as much as 20-22%.

 A year that began with trepidation ended with gratitude.
-We are thankful that so many people never wavered in their commitment to children, thankful for the collective wisdom to take some chances in order to insure the continuation of this effort…. and thankful for the blessings of black eyed peas and collard greens.
+We are thankful that so many people never wavered in their commitment to children, thankful for the collective wisdom to take some chances to ensure the continuation of this effort…. and thankful for the blessings of black-eyed peas and collard greens.

 2008